Originate/guide/scala/README.md

     1. A single space after and no space before `,`, `:`, `;`, `)`, etc.

-    1. A single space before and no space after `(`, except for method invocation or declaration.
+    1. A single space before `(`, except for method invocation or declaration.
+Never a space after.

     1. Single spaces around `=`, `+`, `-`, `*`, `{`, `}`, `=>`, `<-`, etc.

     1. No spaces between consecutive `(` or `)`.

-0. Avoid vertical alignment, they make commit diffs longer.
+0. Do not align vertically: it requires constant realignments, making diffs longer.

+0. Methods must always have explicit return types.
+Explicitly declaring the return type allows the compiler to verify correctness.

 0. Modifiers should be declared in the following order: `override`, `abstract`, `private` or `protected`, `final`, `sealed`, `implicit`, `lazy`.

 0. Put imports at the top of the file.
-Imports should be grouped in the following order:
+Imports should be grouped from most to least specific:
     1. The project own classes
-    1. Main framework (e.g, Play, Spray, etc.)
-    1. Secondary frameworks (e.g, Slick, Akka, etc.)
+    1. Frameworks and libraries: `com.*`, `net.*`, `org.*`, etc.
     1. `scala.*`
     1. `java.*` and `javax.*`
-    1. Third-party libraries: `com.*`, `net.*`, `org.*`, etc.

     Inside each group, packages and classes must be sorted alphabetically.
-Separate groups with blank lines.
+Separate groups with blank lines:

-    Use the following mnemonic to remember package order: your project is built on top of the frameworks, which are built on Scala, which is built on top of Java.
-Third-party libraries are less important, therefore come last.
+    ```scala
+    import myapp.util.StringUtils

+    import play.api.Configuration

+    import org.joda.time.DateTime

+    import scala.concurrent.Future

+    import java.net.URI
+    ```

     The script `fix-imports.go` in the skeleton project folder can be used to help you organize your imports.

-0. Avoid relative imports.
+0. Do not use relative imports.
 Full imports are easier to search, and never ambiguous:

     ```scala
     package foo.bar